Ichiro Suzuki: Personal life

 He has an elder brother, Kazuyasu Suzuki.

-Ichiro married Yumiko Fukushima (福島弓子, Fukushima Yumiko), a former TBS TV announcer, on 3 December 1999, at a small church in Santa Monica, California.
-As of 2019, they have a pet dog (Shiba Inu) named Ikkyu, a combination of the first character in each of his and his wife's first names.
-The couple resided in Issaquah, Washington, during the season while he played in Seattle and in Greenwich, Connecticut, while he played for the Yankees.
+Suzuki married Yumiko Fukushima (福島弓子, Fukushima Yumiko), a former TBS TV announcer, on December 3, 1999, at a small church in Santa Monica, California.
+As of 2019, they had a pet dog (Shiba Inu) named Ikkyu, a combination of the first character in each of his and his wife's first names.
+The couple resided in Issaquah, Washington, during the seasons while he played in Seattle and in Greenwich, Connecticut, while he played for the Yankees.
 They resided in Miami Beach during seasons with the Marlins.

-On 18 March 2011, Ichiro donated ¥100 million ($1.25 million) to the Japanese Red Cross for earthquake and tsunami relief efforts.
+On March 18, 2011, Suzuki donated ¥100 million ($1.25 million) to the Japanese Red Cross for earthquake and tsunami relief efforts.

-Ichiro's father, Nobuyuki, handled Ichiro's finances early in his career until, in 2002, due to Nobuyuki underreporting Ichiro's income, Ichiro was saddled with a significant bill for unpaid taxes.
+Suzuki's father, Nobuyuki, handled Ichiro's finances early in his career until, in 2002, due to Nobuyuki underreporting Ichiro's income, Ichiro was saddled with a significant bill for unpaid taxes.
 The scandal cost Ichiro an undisclosed amount of money and caused him embarrassment.
 This incident, along with Nobuyuki's relentless training and unforgiving attitude toward his son, caused their relationship to collapse.
 Subsequently, Ichiro's finances have been looked after by his wife Yumiko.

-Since November 2000, Nobuyuki has run the Ichiro exhibition room named "I-fain" in Toyoyama, Ichiro's hometown.
-It exhibits a wide variety of Ichiro memorabilia, including personal items from his childhood and up-to-date baseball gear.
+Since November 2000, Nobuyuki has run the Ichiro exhibition room named "I-fain" in Toyoyama, Suzuki's hometown.
+It exhibits a wide variety of Ichiro Suzuki memorabilia, including personal items from his childhood and up-to-date baseball gear.

-Ichiro is the honored chairman of the Ichiro Cup, a six-month-long boys' league tournament with more than 200 teams, held in Toyoyama and surrounding cities and towns since 1996.
-Ichiro watches the final game and attends its awards ceremony every year.
+Suzuki is the honorary chairman of the Ichiro Cup, a six-month-long boys' league tournament with more than 200 teams, held in Toyoyama and surrounding cities and towns since 1996.
+Suzuki watches the final game and attends its awards ceremony every year.

-Ichiro speaks English well and often spoke it with his teammates in his playing days, but he uses an interpreter during interviews so that he is not misunderstood.
+Suzuki speaks English well and often spoke it with his teammates in his playing days, but uses an interpreter during interviews so that he is not misunderstood.
 He also learned Spanish early in his MLB career, using it to banter with other players.
-Ichiro further explains he did it because he felt a kinship to the Latin American players who, like him, were foreigners trying to succeed in the U.S.
+Suzuki further explains he did it because he felt a kinship to the Latin American players who, like him, were foreigners trying to succeed in the U.S.